ruteva07/reference-led-stp-land-productivity/README.md

 4. State benchmark IDs match the benchmark tables;
 5. strict-joint Trend area does not exceed any individual support mask;
 6. supported decline does not exceed potential negative slope;
-7. Performance transitions use pixels valid in both periods;
+7. Performance baseline-sensitivity analyses use the same valid 2020–2022 Performance domain and fixed 2001–2003 baseline used for the primary classification;
+8. land-cover-specific D10–D90 thresholds are derived independently within each included 2022 land-cover class;
-8. joint STP contains only valid State, Trend and Performance codes;
+9. joint STP contains only valid State, Trend and Performance codes;
-9. all 45 combinations map to exactly one diagnostic group;
+10. all 45 combinations map to exactly one diagnostic group;
-10. summary percentages are within 0–100, allowing only small floating-point tolerance.
+11. summary percentages are within 0–100, allowing only small floating-point tolerance.

 The package runner performs raster-alignment checking before module execution.
 Additional checks are written to `quality_control/` or diagnostic CSV files.